Automattic/jetpack/docs/development-environment.md

 ## Development build with changes monitoring (watch)

-You can ran a watch process which will continuously watch the front-end JS and CSS/Sass for changes and rebuild accordingly.
+You can run a watch process, which will continuously watch the front-end JS and CSS/Sass for changes and rebuild accordingly.
 Instead of `yarn build` you'd use `yarn watch`.

-Before running the watch process you may need to `npm install` the npm dependencies first if you didn't do it already.
+Before running the watch process you may need to `npm install` the npm dependencies first, if you didn't do it already.

 ```
 $ yarn